-Organizational Identification (OID) research flowed from the social identity perspective (Tajfel, 1978; Ashforth & Mael, 1989; Mail & Ashforth, 1992; Haslam, 2004; He & Brown, 2013).
+Organizational Identification (OID) research emanated from social identity research (Tajfel, 1978; Ashforth & Mael, 1989; Mail & Ashforth, 1992; Haslam, 2004; He & Brown, 2013).
 According to Tajfel, social identity describes an individual's "knowledge of his membership of a social group (or groups) together with the value and emotional significance attached to that membership" (1978, p.
 3).
 According to Mael and Ashforth, "...OID is the perception of oneness with or belongingness to an organization, where the individual defines him or herself in terms of the organization(s) in which he or she is a member" (1989, p 104).
-Organizational identification is also known as a phenomenon of the tendency of individuals to see themselves and their groups or organizations as intertwined, having common qualities and faults, successes and failures, and common destinies (Katz and Kahn, 1978; Kelman 1961; Tolman, 1943).

-There is a plethora of research on OID, including the impact of OID on performance outcomes (Riketta, 2005; van Knippenbert, 2000) including creativity (Amabile, Conti, Coon, Lazenby, & Herron, 1996; Hirst, van Dick, & van Knippenberg, 2009; Madjar, Greenberg, & Chen, 2011) and financial performance (Homburg, Wieseke, & Hoyer, 2009).
-OID has also been studied in nontraditional contexts, including mergers and acquisitions (Ulrich, Wieseke, & Dick, 2005; van Dick, Ullrich, & Tissington, 2006; Martin & Tyler, 2006) and corporate social responsibility (Brammer, Millington, & Rayton, 2007; Hansen, Dunford, Boss, Boss, & Angermier, 2011).
-OID research in virtual work environments have increased in importance with the Fourth Industrial Revolution (4IR) and COVID pandemic (Wiesenfeld, Raghuram, & Garud, 2001; Bartel, Wrzesniewski, & Wiesenfeld, 2012).
+There is a plethora of research on OID, including OID's impact on performance outcomes (Riketta, 2005; van Knippenbert, 2000) including creativity (Amabile, Conti, Coon, Lazenby, & Herron, 1996; Hirst, van Dick, & van Knippenberg, 2009; Madjar, Greenberg, & Chen, 2011 as cited in He & Brown, 2013) and financial performance (Homburg, Wieseke, & Hoyer, 2009).
+OID has also been studied in nontraditional contexts, including mergers and acquisitions (Ulrich, Wieseke, & Dick, 2005; van Dick, Ullrich, & Tissington, 2006; Martin & Tyler, 2006 as cited in He & Brown., 2013) and corporate social responsibility (Brammer, Millington, & Rayton, 2007; Hansen, Dunford, Boss, Boss, & Angermier, 2011 as cited in He & Brown, 2013).
+OID research in virtual work environments has increased in importance with the Fourth Industrial Revolution (4IR) and COVID pandemic (Wiesenfeld, Raghuram, & Garud, 2001; Bartel, Wrzesniewski, & Wiesenfeld, 2012).
 Bartel et al., assert that virtual workers may perceive less respect from their organizations (2012).
-Recent research has found that interactional and interpersonal factors, including leadership factors, enhance OID (He & Brown, 2013).
+Recent research has found that leadership factors, enhance OID (He & Brown, 2013).

-Leaders can influence followers' identities (Avolio, Walumbwa, & Weber, 2009; Ellemers, De Gilder, & Haslam, 2004; Lord & Brown, 2001; Shamir, House, & Arthur, 1993), including OID.
-Leaders' behaviors can affect how employees see their relationships and social identifications with their work organizations.
-Employee OID has been shown to be positively related to multiple leadership styles, including transformational leadership (Carmeli et al., 2011; Epitropaki & Martin, 2005) and ethical leadership (Walumbwa et al., 2011).
-Transformational leadership is a leadership style characterized by four main features.
-First, individualized consideration which can be described as attending to the individual needs of the followers.
-Second, intellectual stimulation can include risk-taking, challenging the status quo, supporting followers' ideas, and providing job meanings for followers.
-Third, inspirational motivation which is formulating a vision to inspire followers.
-And lastly, idealized influence which can be understood as having a role model for ethical standards as well as ingraining confidence and trust (Bass & Avolio, 1994).
-Transformational leadership is effective in influencing followers' behavior and performance, by first heightening followers' OID (Kark et al., 2003).
+Leaders can influence followers' organizational identity (Avolio, Walumbwa, & Weber, 2009; Ellemers, De Gilder, & Haslam, 2004; Lord & Brown, 2001; Shamir, House, & Arthur, 1993 as cited in He & Brown, 2013).
+In other words, leaders' behaviors impact their employees' identification with their organizations.
+Certain leadership styles enhance OID, such as transformational (Carmeli et al., 2011; Epitropaki & Martin, 2005) and ethical leadership (Walumbwa et al., 2011).
+Transformational leadership is a leadership style characterized by four main features: individualized consideration, intellectual stimulation, inspirational motivation, and idealized influence (Bass & Avolio, 1994).

-Organizational identification is recognized as having significant implications for the feeling of satisfaction and belonging of employees, and for the effectiveness of the work or organization (Brown, 1969; Patchen, 1970).
+Organizational identification significantly impacts employee satisfaction, belongingness, and organizational effectiveness (Brown, 1969; Patchen, 1970).
 Positivity research suggests that happy college students are more productive and successful.
 Since leadership influences followers' behavior and performance by increasing followers' OID, this research seeks to explore that (1) student organization members' positivity results in OID, and (2) student organization leaders' positivity results in OID.